Hiding Contact Data (DNR)

 SSD restriction codes are set up in the Code Table.
 To set up SSD restriction codes, click on School Info | Configurations | Update Code Table on the navigation menu.
-The following page will display.
+The following page displays.
 Select Table SSD and Field RCD.

-Once SSD restriction codes have been setup, a student can be tagged on the Secondary Student Data (SSD) page with a restriction code to prompt a restriction on a portal account.
-In the example below, the student was given a Library fees owed restriction code.
+Once SSD restriction codes have been setup, a Student can be tagged on the Secondary Student Data (SSD) page with a restriction code to prompt a restriction on a portal account.
+In the example below, the Student was given a Library fees owed restriction code.
 The Buffer School Days automatically populated with a value of 5 school days since that information was set up in the Code table.